kotchakorntantr/PortfolioWeb/README.md

 # 📂 Portfolio

 Welcome to my (Demo) portfolio!
 This repository contains my selected works and projects that demonstrate my skills in Web Development, UI/UX Design .

 ## ✨ About Me
 Hi!
-I'm Kotchakorn, a Web Developer.
+I'm Kotchakorn, a computer science student at Chiang Mai University, passionate about web development and more.

 ## 🛠️ Skills
 - Programming: Python, JavaScript, Go